olliesilvester/mx-bluesky/135_stream_to_murko/_sources/developer/murko-integration/index.rst.txt

 The `Murko system <https://github.com/MartinSavko/murko>`_ uses ML to analyse images of sample from optical cameras and determine where the sample is.

-It's integration at DLS, using Bluesky, is still a work in progress but this documentation aims to give an overview of how it works.
+Its integration at DLS, using Bluesky, is still a work in progress but this documentation aims to give an overview of how it works.

 .. grid:: 2